allenai/olmo-api/README.md

 Ensure you have the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.

 Instead of starting the server with the `python` command above, launch the `Python Debugger: Flask` debug task in VSCode's debug menu.

+### Creating short-term access links to AI2 Playground
+You can create short-term links for external users to gain one-time access to the AI2 Playground.

+First, you will need to be added as an admin [here](https://marina.apps.allenai.org/a/olmo-api/).

+Next, go to [whoami](https://olmo-api.allen.ai/v3/whoami) and grab your `token` from the cookies.

+Then, execute the following script from the root of the repo to generate a link for a specific user email:

+`TOKEN=<your whoami token here> ./bin/mkinvite <user_email@domain.com>`

+You can update the details of the produced email format to swap the default contact email out with your own.

+By default, the link will expire in 7 days, but you can change the expiration time with the `--expires` flag.